PrathameshSurve/PrathameshSurve/README.md

 <h4 align="justify">

 Programming is something I'm interested in, and I want to contribute to open source.
 I'm a motivated and hard-working CSE undergraduate student with experience working on web application development and software development.
 Currently trying to explore Open Source, Artificial Intelligence, Data Science and Machine Learning fields.
-Dedicated to achieving goals.
+You can go through the profile for more details.
 </h4>